Black cohosh and menopause

 The natives of North America used the root of the medicinal plant to treat, among other things, gynaecological and labour pains as well as liver and kidney diseases.
 They also referred to the black cohosh plant as “rattlesnake herb” because of the solid seed capsules that hang from the dried plant in late autumn.
 When it is windy, they make a rattling sound similar to a rattlesnake.
 It is easy to imagine how this sound to this day could frighten people in regions where rattlesnakes are known to lurk.

 Cimicifuga: ingredients and effects

 The roots and rootstock are the parts of the Cimicifuga racemosa that are used.
 These contain triterpene glycosides (cimicifugoside, actein) as well as tannins and phenolcarboxylic acids.
 In the past, it was suspected that the triterpenes had an oestrogen-like effect.
 New studies have shown, however, that there is a different mechanism of action involved, which presumably involves the neurotransmitter system and is mediated by dopamine, serotonin and opioid receptors.
 This would also explain why no side effects, which occur with other oestrogen-like drugs, have been observed.

 Applications and uses for Cimicifuga products

 Menopause marks a transition between two life phases.
 It is a time associated with hormonal changes that have physical and emotional effects.
 Typical symptoms of these hormone fluctuations include hot flushes, sweating, sleep disorders, nervousness and mood swings.
-Treatments with herbal products, such as Cimidona® can help women to get through this time more smoothly.
+Treatments with herbal products can help women to get through this time more smoothly.